Blog post

 Isentia’s disaster monitoring capabilities

 Isentia provides crisis monitoring capabilities configured for disaster response scenarios.
 Real-time alerting can be set to geographic keywords, disaster-specific terms, and distress indicators.
-Cross-channel monitoring covers Facebook, Messenger-adjacent signals, X, TikTok, Reddit, and online news simultaneously.
+Cross-channel monitoring covers Facebook, Messenger-adjacent signals, X, TikTok, Forums, and online news simultaneously.

 Isentia’s Manila-based analysts provide rapid assessment during disaster events, distinguishing genuine distress signals from noise and identifying emerging needs before they appear in official reports.
 The analyst team works across Filipino, Taglish (Tagalog-English code-switching), Cebuano, Ilocano, and other regional language variations to ensure comprehensive monitoring across all demographics and geographies — a critical capability given that the populations most vulnerable during disasters are often those communicating in regional languages rather than English or Tagalog.